The Digital Hope Project (On-going)

 Login Promise further aims to deliver innovative education to children and youth in Sierra Leone by helping them engage in cross-culture edifying exchange of ideas and learn while recovering from the heavy toll of post-Ebola and its legacy of social and economic challenges in communities and schools.
 Login promise Project is also part of a larger campaign to bring innovative education to all the children of Sierra Leone.
 We’re a non-profit organization bringing innovative digital educational content whilst helping to give voices to children and youth to share their stories of peace and post-war, post Ebola transition.

-The Second Chance Project (New Project)
+The Digital Second Chances Project (New Project)

 The project gives youth who have faced hardship from war and social problems a second chance, and provide an effective system through a cross-cultural dialogue that give youth hope to catch up from bad luck or bad choices.
 It empowers youth through skills training in multi-media technology and life’s skills.